Researchers Reveal Reversed Oxidative TCA (roTCA) for Carbon Fixation by an Acidimicrobiia Strain from a Saline Lake

 Previous studies have suggested that this taxon could survive under the chemolithoautotrophic condition through the Calvin-Benson-Bassham (CBB) cycle.
 However, direct evidence for chemolithoautotrophy within Acidimicrobiia remains lacking.

-In a recent paper published in The ISME Journal, the research team led by Prof. LI Wenjun from the Xinjiang Institute of Ecology and Geography (XIEG) of the Chinese Academy of Sciences, constructed a chemolithoautotrophic enrichment system using saline lake sediments as well as isolated and characterized a novel chemolithoautotrophic taxon (Salinilacustristhrixflava EGI L10123T) within the new family Salinilacustritrichaceae fam. nov. of the class Acidimicrobiia.
+In a recent paper published in The ISME Journal, a research team led by Prof. LI Wenjun from the Xinjiang Institute of Ecology and Geography (XIEG) of the Chinese Academy of Sciences, constructed a chemolithoautotrophic enrichment system using saline lake sediments, and isolated and characterized a novel chemolithoautotrophic taxon (Salinilacustristhrixflava EGI L10123T) within the new family Salinilacustritrichaceae fam. nov. of the class Acidimicrobiia.

-"Our findings firstly provide deep insight into the diversity of Acidimicrobiia as well as the potential of roTCA operating in Acidimicrobiia, driven by sulfide oxidation and probably hydrogen oxidation," said FANG Baozhu, corresponding author of the study.
+"Our findings firstly provide deep insight into the diversity of Acidimicrobiia as well as the potential of roTCA operating in Acidimicrobiia, driven by sulfide oxidation and probably hydrogen oxidation," said FANG Baozhu, the corresponding author of this study.

 This study also highlights the ecological potential of chemolithoautotrophic carbon fixation by Acidimicrobiia in various ecosystems.